Overview of ISO 14971 Certification

 - Reducing risk as far as possible without negatively affecting the benefit-risk ratio.

 The result of reviewing production and post-production information is an input to review the suitability of the risk management process.
-Documents may be incorporated within documents produced for the quality management system.
-Compliance is checked by conducting an inspection of the appropriate documents.
+Necessary Papers may be incorporated within necessary papers produced for the quality management system.
+Compliance is checked by conducting an inspection of the appropriate necessary papers.

 - Competence of Personnel